RogueStar112/reading-notes/course_201/013_read_class05.md

 3. What should you consider when choosing fonts for an HTML document?

 Consider these factors for fonts:
 - Compatibility.
 Fonts like Arial, Times New Roman, are easily accessible.
-However fonts like Montserrat require it to be installed throguh Google Fonts.
+However fonts like Montserrat require it to be installed through Google Fonts.

 - Readability.
 Personally, if using handwriting fonts, I'd use them for headings and I'd use a readable font like Montserrat/Arial for the paragraph elements.